Skip to main content

 Also known as: Stimp rating, green speed

-Green speed, measured with a Stimpmeter and expressed in feet (commonly 8 to 13), tells how far a ball released from a standard ramp rolls on a level part of the green — faster greens amplify break and demand lighter stroke speed.
+Green speed, measured with a Stimpmeter and expressed in feet (commonly 8 to 13), tells how far a ball released from a standard ramp rolls on a level part of the green.
+This means faster greens amplify break and demand lighter stroke speed.

 Green speed matters directly to two skills: distance control and break reading.
-A faster green requires meaningfully less swing length and force to cover the same distance, which is why golfers who are unfamiliar with a course's green speed frequently blow putts well past the hole on their first few holes before recalibrating.
-Speed also amplifies break: the same slope produces more visible curve on a fast green than on a slow one, because the ball is traveling with less forward momentum relative to the pull of gravity across the slope, giving the break more time and opportunity to act on the ball's path.
+A faster green requires meaningfully less swing length and force to cover the same distance.
+This is why golfers who are unfamiliar with a course's green speed frequently blow putts well past the hole on their first few holes before recalibrating.
+Speed also amplifies break.
+This means the same slope produces more visible curve on a fast green than on a slow one.
+This is.
+This is because the ball is traveling with less forward momentum relative to the pull of gravity across the slope.
+This gives the break more time and opportunity to act on the ball's path.

-Because green speed varies by course, by time of day (morning greens are typically slower than afternoon greens as moisture evaporates and mowing effects wear off), and even hole to hole within one round on some courses, most experienced golfers treat the first several holes' worth of putts as calibration opportunities — deliberately reading speed as much as break — rather than assuming a speed carried over from a previous round or a different course.
+Because green speed varies by course, by time of day (morning greens are typically slower than afternoon greens as moisture evaporates and mowing effects wear off), and even hole to hole within one round on some courses, most experienced golfers treat the first several holes' worth of putts as calibration opportunities.
+This means deliberately reading speed as much as break.
+Instead of assuming a speed carried over from a previous round or a different course.

 A player used to a home course running 9 on the Stimpmeter plays a tournament on 12-foot greens and blows their first three putts well past the hole before adjusting their feel for the faster speed.